muhammad-tamim/JavaScript-notes/README.md

 };

 user.sayHi?.();     // Hi!
-user.sayBye?.();    // Nothing happens, no error or undefined
+user.sayHola?.();    // Nothing happens, no error or undefined user.sayHola() // TypeError: user.sayHola is not a function
 ```

 ### Date Object: